• Skip to main content

 These are the three duck hunting sleds you should consider:

-Shappell Jet Sled (click to check the price at Amazon) – I’ve used the Sheppell jet sled for over a decade for both duck and goose hunting and it’s never let me down.
+Shappell Jet Sled (click to check the current price on Amazon) – I’ve used the Sheppell jet sled for over a decade for both duck and goose hunting and it’s never let me down.
 Whether you’re floating duck decoys and gear to the blind, or pulling it behind the ATV full of Sillosocks for geese, it does it all.
 This is my top pick.

-Otter Outdoors Sport Sled (click to check the price at Amazon) – The Otter Sports Sled is made out of molded polyethylene which keeps it lightweight.
+Otter Outdoors Sport Sled (click to check the current price on Amazon) – The Otter Sports Sled is made out of molded polyethylene which keeps it lightweight.
 The large version of this sled has 11 inch tall sides, which make it one of the tallest sided sleds available.
 This is your budget option.

 Why I Picked the Shappell Jet Sled